filecoin-shipyard/shipyard/README.md

+> :warning: This repository is no longer active.
+Please head to github.com/filecoin-project/community to browse Filecoin community projects or join the discussion forums!

 # Filecoin Shipyard

 Welcome to the Filecoin Shipyard!
 Inspired by the active and bustling places where ships are built and repaired, this is a venue for the Filecoin community to pursue and collaborate on code libraries, tools, experiments, products, and more.